JeeWeetje/iot-workshop/TheThingsNetwork.md

 We can check the arrival of the messages in the Azure IoT Hub using the Device Explorer.
 This tool is UI based, please check the installation requirements.

 1. Start the `Device Explorer` from the PC desktop or using the Windows start menu
-2. On the Configuration Tab, insert the IoT Hub `Connection String-primary key` and the `name` of the IoT Hub (as Protocol Gateway Hostname)
+2. On the Configuration Tab, insert the *remembered* IoT Hub `Connection String-primary key` and the `name` of the IoT Hub (as Protocol Gateway Hostname)
 3. Press `Update`
 4. On the Management tab, your device should already be available.
 It was registered by the bridge the very first time, telemetry arrived
 5. On the Data tab, Select your `Device ID` and press `Monitor`